idevgames/uDevGames.com/MISSING.md

   and the operator prompted to sync the use records with Github.
 * `udevgames user sync -u @login/id` should sync our local user record cache with Github, as a remediation step for the above case.
+* When I log in I should be automatically redirected to the most recent page I was looking at.